-ACIPC’s Short Course in Infection Prevention and Control in Aged Care Settings is an online version of our popular face to face Aged Care workshops which has been delivered all over Australia in the last couple of years.
+ACIPC’s Short Course in Infection Prevention and Control in Aged Care Settings is an online version of our popular face-to-face Aged Care workshops which has been delivered all over Australia in the last couple of years.
 This course is designed for individuals from a variety of roles/professions working in an Aged Care Setting.
 It is recommended that participants have a background in nursing.
-It comprises 6 modules, about 18-20 hours learning, which consist of self-directed learning supported by online resources, video, structured reading, webinar content, moderated forum discussion, question and answer forum, and email.
+It comprises 6 modules, about 18-20 hours of learning, which consists of self-directed learning supported by online resources, video, structured reading, webinar content, moderated forum discussion, question and answer forum, and email.
 The course can be undertaken over a 6-8 week period and a certificate of completion to students who complete the course.
 There is no exam.

 Aged care settings are an essential part of healthcare, and residents are at significant risk, highlighting the importance of this unique educational offering.

-This course aims to prepare residential and community aged care setting clinical staff with the necessary information to design implement and evaluate high quality infection prevention and control practices in an aged care setting.
+This course aims to prepare residential and community aged care setting clinical staff with the necessary information to design implement and evaluate high-quality infection prevention and control practices in an aged care setting.

-The course will be delivered over 6-8 weeks, and includes video presentations, directed readings, moderated online module related discussion forum, question and answer forum, webinars and email.
+The course will be delivered over 6-8 weeks, and includes video presentations, directed readings, moderated online module-related discussion forum, question and answer forum, webinars and email.
 The course will give scope for a wide range of staff roles to gain knowledge and insight from the content.
 The course addresses adult learning principles.

 $500 per student (including GST).

 - Demonstrate a sound knowledge of the relevant National Guidelines pertaining to quality and safety in residential aged care setting